StuartCox3107/street-art-at-home/README.md

 ## :dart: Aim of the site

-Street art @ home is designed for a fictional company, and designed to showcase and sell prints on canvas of photographs of graffiti and street-art for buyers to put on walls at home.
+Street art @ home is designed for a fictional company, designed to showcase and sell prints on canvas of photographs of graffiti and street-art, for buyers to put on walls at home.
 The precise details of the artwork location and artist is indicative rather than 100% true.

 ## [Link to live site](https://street-art-at-home.herokuapp.com/) opens in same tab, click back if needed